nunit/docs/docs/articles/nunit/writing-tests/attributes/testfixture.md

 ### Example

-The following test fixture would be instantiated by NUnit three times, passing in each set of arguments to the appropriate constructor.
-Note that there are three different constructors, matching the data types provided as arguments.
+The following test fixture would be instantiated by NUnit five times, passing in each set of arguments to the appropriate constructor.
+Note that there are four different constructors, matching the data types provided as arguments, and the params keyword can be used to allow passing different numbers of arguments.

 [!code-csharp[MultipleParameterizedTestFixtures](~/snippets/Snippets.NUnit/Attributes/TestFixtureAttributeExamples.cs#MultipleParameterizedTestFixtures)]